-The Dear Body Project: Edition One was a collection of stories of women who wrote personal letters to their bodies.
+Dear Body Project: Edition One was a collection of stories of women who wrote personal letters to their bodies.
 Alongside the letters where photos, artwork and other media expressing body image.
-Now, we are creating a second edition.
-This edition will be an ode to women’s history as we tackle the historical existence of body shame, the brainwashing of beauty standards and the history of the #metoo movement.
+Dear Body Project: Edition One was featured in Amber Rose's May Subscription Box.

 Writing (articles, blogs, short stories, poetry, etc.)